dramthen/loowiki/content/Legends of Old Wiki/Items/1h Weapons/Daggers/Secondary Daggers/Veilpiercer.md

 |       Arcane | 3         |
 |              |           |

-Dropped from Eptumkel Bosses, see Backlinks for specific enemies
+Dropped from Eptu'm Kel Bosses, see Backlinks for specific enemies